Estadio Olímpico Universitario

-University Olympic Stadium (Estadio Olímpico Universitario) is a multi-purpose stadium located inside Ciudad Universitaria in Mexico City.
-It was built in 1952 and at that time was the largest stadium in Mexico.
-This stadium has a capacity of 69,000.
-The first major event held in the stadium was the 1955 Pan American Games.
-During the 1950s and the 1960s this stadium was used mostly for college American football matches between the largest Mexican public universities at the time: UNAM and IPN.
-From the late 1950s it was used for football matches, some American football matches and athletics.
-It then became the Olympic Stadium for the 1968 Summer Games.
+University Olympic Stadium (Estadio Olímpico Universitario) is a multi-purpose stadium in Mexico, located inside Ciudad Universitaria in Mexico City.
+Opened in 1952 as the nation's largest stadium, it has a capacity of 69,000, and its first major event was the 1955 Pan American Games.
+During the 1950s and 1960s, this stadium was used mostly for college American football games between the largest Mexican public universities at the time: National Autonomous University of Mexico (UNAM) and National Polytechnic Institute (IPN).
+From the late 1950s, it hosted association football matches, some American football games, and athletics.
+It was the Olympic Stadium for the 1968 Summer Games, held in October.